 Hiking to Neuschwanstein Castle and avoid the crowds

-Neuschwanstein Castle is one of Germany’s most visited attractions and it is located in South Bavaria in a bigger village, called Schwangau.
+Neuschwanstein Castle is one of Germany’s most visited attractions and it is located in South Bavaria close to a village called Schwangau.
 You will find this castle on almost every second post card from Germany.
 This popularity leads to the fact that people from around the world are travelling each day to this place.
 Thus, this place is during the summer months very crowded and if you would like to visit the Neuschwanstein Castle, you need abide by time schedules because of the masses of people.
 In this article I will give you an alternative way to visit this place.
 I’am speaking about hiking.
 So, read on, folks.

 Advantages of hiking to Neuschwanstein Castle

 1. Get closer to Germany’s nature.
 What would you usually do by visiting a tourist site?
 Either you would rent a car or take a bus tour to get there.
 You would visit the attraction for an hour or two and then you would leave.
 But when you hike, you get closer to the place you wish to go.
 You will see more details of the local nature and get (in my opinion) a better travelling experience.

 2. See Neuschwanstein Castle from a perspective which other visitors don’t see.
 When you hike to Neuschwanstein, you will see this castle from the view which only few visitors know about it.
 Look at the cover picture of this article.
 I made it as I was hiking to Neuschwanstein and I am sure that the most of the people are not getting to that point where I’ve been.
 With this article you can get to this place too, folks.

 3. You will do something for your health.
 Of course, if you don’t do any sports, you will not improve your health just from one time of hiking.
 But speaking generally: mountain hiking is a good method do improve your body’s condition in several matters.
 As Neuschwanstein is located in a mountainous region, you will improve your endurance and strengthen your leg muscles.